Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 War correspondent

-Less known is his work as war reporter from 1915 to 1917.
+Lesser known is his work as war reporter from 1915 to 1917.
 Although he exposed the horrors of war, his perspective is different from writers like Erich Maria Remarque and Jaroslav Hašek.
-He was a chauvinist who expressed pleasure when the destruction did not hit his own home country, and he wrote propaganda and slogans.
+He was a chauvinist who expressed pleasure when the destruction hit anywhere but his home country.
+Ganghofer also produced propaganda and slogans.

 Quote(s) from the novel